1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

 San Francisco produced two notable varieties combining repunched mintmarks with doubled die reverses.
-The FS-501 and FS-502 designations identify distinct combinations of these two errors.
-This dual error nature increases collector interest significantly.
+The FS-501 and FS-502 designations identify distinct combinations of these two errors, which significantly increases collector interest—two errors in one coin is always a draw for specialists.

 1946-S/S DDR & RPM FS-501 Dime Price/Grade Chart